 For the eleventh year, I am publishing College Fantasy Football quarterback profiles, rankings, and projections.
 For the first time, the profiles will be published in two articles this year.
 The annual CFF profiles are a labor of love and kick off the summer festivities.

 When I sat down to write, I wanted to look back a decade ago to examine the top CFF quarterbacks when starting this series in 2014.
-I was surprised by the results to say the least: I thought fantasy scoring at the position would dramatically improve.
+The results surprised me to say the least: I thought fantasy scoring at the position would dramatically improve.
 Shockingly, it is essentially the same among the preeminent passers.
-Let’s look at the number below:
+Let’s look at the numbers below:

 2014